Reza-Hakimyar/wordgenerator/README.md

 # wordgenerator
 👨‍🎓 In this project, you'll learn about ListView and ListView.builder.
-You also you'll learn, how to create a method and reuse the method.
+You also you'll learn, how to create a method and reuse the method cross your project.